codehsbooks/apjava/Methods/string-processing.md

 In this chapter, we will combine everything we have learned about Strings and characters so far.
 You will become more familiar with the underlying patterns involved in processing Strings.
 By using these patterns, you will learn how to do more advanced forms of **String processing**.

-## String Processing Psuedocode
+## String Processing Pseudocode

-**Psuedocode** is a step-by-step description of what you want a program to do in plain English.
-Before writing any actual code, it is always recommended you write psuedocode first.
+**Pseudocode** is a step-by-step description of what you want a program to do in plain English.
+Before writing any actual code, it is always recommended you write pseudocode first.
 This helps us figure out how to structure more complex programs without getting bogged down in specifics.

 By now, you should be familiar with how to loop over Strings.
 Looping over Strings is the most common form of **String processing**.
 You will consistently find yourself having to write methods which do something to each of the characters in a String.
-This follows a pattern, and that pattern can be expressed in the psuedocode given below:
+This follows a pattern, and that pattern can be expressed in the pseudocode given below:

 ```
 Create a result String